 Adam earned his bachelor of arts degree, magna cum laude, from Amherst College in 1994.
 He earned his law degree from the University of Chicago Law School in 1997, where he served as comment editor of The University of Chicago Legal Forum and as an editor of The Law School Phoenix.
 While in law school, Adam was a student attorney at the Edwin F. Mandel Legal Aid Clinic, and studied election law under then-Professor Barack Obama.

 Adam serves on the Board of Directors of Netroots Nation, for which he served as Chairman from 2008-14, a nonprofit organization which hosts an annual conference and regional events on the intersection between the online and political worlds.
-He also serves as counsel to the Garces Foundation, and on the board of directors for Represent!
-PA; and the Jewish Social Policy Action Network.
+He also serves as a board member of and counsel to the Garces Foundation, serves on the board of the Jewish Social Policy Action Network.
 In addition, Adam has been a member of the board of advisors for The Green Bag, a widely-read legal journal, for its legal writing and almanac project, and remains active with the Philadelphia Lawyers’ Chapter of the American Constitution Society, which he previously chaired, which seeks to promote rights and liberties, genuine equality, access to justice, democracy and the rule of law through a variety of events.

 His professional honors include being named a 2006 Lawyer on the Fast Track by American Lawyer Media.
 In addition, his history as an at-home chef and recipe for Duck Breasts with Five-Spice Glaze are featured in Man with a Pan: Culinary Adventures of Fathers Who Cook for their Families by New Yorker editor John Donohue (2011, Algonquin Books).